John Horam: The Union

 In a letter to The Times on 2 July 2021 Lord Horam suggested that one way of improving Union relations within the UK would be to have “regular meetings between the Prime Minister and the First Ministers, revolving between Cardiff, Belfast, Edinburgh and London.”

 Common Sense Group of Conservatives

 In 2021 Lord Horam helped in setting up, with Sir John Hayes, MP for South Holland the Deepings, the Common Sense Group of Conservative Parilamentarians.
 This is now a substantial group in Parliament with a strong core of new “Red Wall” MPs.
 It campaigns for a robust approach to immigration, law and order and “wokery” and supports the Levelling Up agenda.

 Personal life

 He married Judith Jackson, formerly Motoring Editor of The Sunday Times and The Guardian, in 1987.
-She has two sons by a previous marriage.
+She has two sons by a previous marriage, including the soldier and politician Lincoln Jopp, who was elected as Conservative MP for Spelthorne in the 2024 United Kingdom general election.

 In 2010 he was elected a Fellow Commoner of St Catharine's College, Cambridge.

+in July 2018 he become Patron of the Grimsargh Wetlands Trust.